5 Good Things Under $50: Books by Women Authors

 A satirical novel that follows a newly cancelled LA author, Astrid Dahl, who tries desperately to revive her career amidst chaos and drama in her relationships and everyday life.
 A humorous take on cancel culture.

-SUNBURN by Chloe Michelle Howarth * $18.59 paperback
+SUNBURN by Chloe Michelle Howarth * $18.63 paperback (check for sale price

 A coming-of-age story set in the 90’s in an Irish village revolving around Lucy and Susannah’s experience with first love with one another and the realities of growing up queer in a tiny town.